-Number of
+Number of Restricted Shares Outstanding

-Restricted

-Shares

-Outstanding

-Unvested shares-December 31, 2018 49,052
+Unvested shares-December 31, 2017 156,988

+Early exercised options 11,418

-Restricted shares vested (33,999)
+Restricted shares vested (54,839)

+Repurchased by the Company (41,935)

-Unvested shares-June 30, 2019 15,053
+Unvested shares-June 30, 2018 71,632

-Employee Share Purchase Plan (ESPP)
+Employees Share Purchase Plan (ESPP)

 In June 2018, the Company adopted the 2018 Employee Stock Purchase Plan ("ESPP"), which became effective upon the execution of the underwriting agreement related to the IPO.
-The initial offering period began June 27, 2018 and will end on August 15, 2020 with purchase dates of February 15, 2019, August 15, 2019, February 15, 2020, and August 15, 2020.
+The Company has initially reserved 450,000 shares of common stock for purchase under the ESPP.
+The initial offering period began June 27, 2018 and will end on August 15, 2020 with purchase dates of February 25, 2019, August 15, 2019, February 15, 2020, and August 15, 2020.
 Each subsequent offering will be approximately 24 months long and will consist of four purchase periods with purchase dates occurring on February 15 and August 15 of each year.
 On each purchase date, ESPP participants will purchase shares of common stock at a price per share equal to 85% of the lesser of (1) the fair market value per share of the common stock on the offering date or (2) the fair market value of the common stock on the purchase date.
-Total stock-based compensation related to the ESPP for the three and six months ended June 30, 2019 was \$187,000 and \$415,000, respectively.
-Total stock-based compensation related to the ESPP for the three and six months ended June 30, 2018 was immaterial to the condensed financial statements.
+Total stock-based compensation related to the ESPP for the six months ended June 30, 2018 was immaterial to the condensed financial statements.